Schoonology/node-a2s/README.md

 # A2S

 A simple library to interface with the handy [A2S API](http://www.a2saas.com/) for converting ASCII Art into SVGs.

+## DEPRECATED

+It looks like the A2S service has been removed, so this repo is here for posterity only.

 ## Usage example